MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State of GPT - Notes.md

 3. Models may have reasoning errors
 4. Models may struggle in classes of applications, e.g. spelling related tasks
 5. Models have knowledge cutoffs (e.g. September 2021)
-6. Models are susceptible to prompt injection, “jailbreak” attacks, data poisoning attacks,…
+6. Models are susceptible to prompt injection, “jailbreak” attacks, data poisoning attacks, etc.

 **Goal 1: Achieve your top possible performance**
 - Use GPT-4 (Turbo)
 - Use prompts with detailed task context, relevant information, instructions
-	- "what would you tell a task contactor if they can’t email you back?"
+	- "what would you tell a task contractor if they can’t email you back?"
 - Retrieve and add any relevant context or information to the prompt
 - Experiment with prompt engineering techniques (see above)
 - Experiment with few-shot examples that are